How Does Drug Abuse Affect Someone with Bipolar Disorder?

 People suffering from bipolar disorder often turn to drugs or alcohol.
 An article in the journal Current Psychiatry reports that about 60 percent of those diagnosed with bipolar I disorder also have suffered from a substance use disorder at some point in their lives.
 When multiple disorders, like a substance use disorder and bipolar disorder, occur in the same person, they are termed co-occurring disorders.
 Difficulties associated with co-occurring substance use disorder and bipolar disorder may include:

 - Higher number of depressive episodes

-- More frequent hospitalizations and rates of accidents
+- More frequent hospitalizations

-- Increased rapid cycling
+- Increased rates of rapid cycling

-- Lower rates of treatment compliance
+- Poorer treatment compliance

-- Co-Occurring Disorder Treatment Complications
+Co-Occurring Disorder Treatment Complications